 Is IIN right for me and…..where can IIN take me?

 When an email from any of you guys about IIN lands in my inbox, it almost always asks whether IIN is the right fit.
 This is a tough question and really requires you to think about what it is you actuallywant to do down the track.
 If your goal is to conduct medical research, work in a hospital, or diagnose and treat sick patients, you will want to go and become a registered dietitian.
-But if you want to work as a health mentor and help people on a holistic level that encompasses general food recommendations, exercise, mindfulness, sleep and overall lifestyle, then becoming a Health Coach could be your better option.
+But if you want to work as a health mentor and help people on a holistic level that encompasses general food recommendations, exercise, mindfulness, sleep and overall lifestyle, then becoming an IIN Health Coach could be your better option.

 As I mentioned earlier, I personally wasn’t 100% sure what I wanted to do but I did know I wanted to help people with who struggled with ED tendencies, and as IIN had such a holistic and inclusive approach to wellness, it just seemed right for me.

-To answer the question of where IIN can take you – the career options truly are endless.
+To answer the question of where the Institute for Integrative Nutrition can take you – the career options truly are endless.
 Obviously working as a full-time/part-time health coach is one of them, but it doesn’t have to stop there.
 In my intake, there were a few people who were also qualified PT’s or yoga teachers and combined their knowledge to offer an even more holistic approach to their clients.
 Some others went into Corporate Health Coaching, some started their own catering or restaurant business, others developed e-books/recipe books, and many more that dove into the health/wellness blogging scene.
 In certain countries like the US where health coaching is more recognised, you might even be able to secure a part time or full time position either as an independent Health Coach in a team environment, or alongside a medical doctor who wishes to provide nutritional guidance to patients.
 Quite some people who enrolled in IIN already have prior qualifications within the health profession and are looking to to expand their knowledge towards a more integrative and holistic approach.
 On the flip side however, I know of many people who did IIN purely for personal reasons such as bettering their own health or that of their family, and have zero interest in pursuing a career in the field.

 And then there’s me – having done part-time office job/part time health coaching and for the last 1 ½ years working full-time for a company while doing coaching on the side.
 I don’t take on a lot of clients due to time, but I absolutely adore the clients that I do have and look forward to every single session.
 And then obviously there’s the blog work, influencer stuff, the occasional workshop or yoga class that keeps me busy.
 I haven’t had the urge to make this my full-time gig, probably because a part of me is too scared to take the leap, but also because I’m not certain if I would thrive in the entrepreneurial world.
 I guess time will tell where life takes me.